jacobxperez/rams/README.md

 ### [Contributing](https://github.com/jacobxperez/essentials/blob/master/CONTRIBUTING.md)

-Help us make [Essentials](https://jacobxperez.github.io/essentials/) better for everyone, please read our [contributing](https://github.com/jacobxperez/essentials/blob/master/CONTRIBUTING.md) guidelines to better understand the nature and the direction of the project.
-Use the [issue tracker](https://github.com/jacobxperez/essentials/issues) for bug reports, feature requests and submitting pull requests.
+If your interested in contributing to this project please start by reading our [contributing](https://github.com/jacobxperez/essentials/blob/master/CONTRIBUTING.md) guidelines to better understand the nature and the direction of the project.

 ## LICENSE